September 8, 2013 3:08 pm

 One would assume that after two years people in this region would be aware of the political changes that have taken place and strive towards stability for the sake of their well-being.
 On the contrary, these countries are descending further into violence and are stuck in a vicious cycle of confusion where the democratic process is actually turning into religious wars.
 Only time will tell whether people become more aware that progress requires moving forward and not reverting backwards to something which they were escaping from.

 Donika Emini is pursuing a Master’s of Public Policy at the Willy Brandt School of Public Policy at the University of Erfurt.
 She has graduated in Political Science at the University of Prishtina.
-Her fields of expertise/research interests include: Local Government Reform, Diversity management in Kosovo.
+Her fields of expertise/research interests include local government reform and diversity management in Kosovo.
 Donika worked as a research and project manager at IPOL.
 Follow her on Twitter @donikaemini.
+Read other articles by Donika.